-This species is endemic to Viet Nam and occurs in a very restricted area of north-central Viet Nam that totals about 6,000 km².
-The distribution of subpopulations and smaller social groups is closely related to the series of limestone mountain ranges in the provinces of Ninh Binh, Nam Ha, Hoa Binh, and Thanh Hoa (Nadler 2004).
-Karst forest in the northwestern area (Black River Valley) has been surveyed, but there are no records of this species there (T. Nadler unpub. report).
-Previous literature has suggested a larger range for the taxon, but recent survey work has shown that it has a much more restricted range (Nadler et al. 2003).
+This species is endemic to Viet Nam and occurs in a very restricted area of north-central Viet Nam that totals about 5,000 km².
+The distribution of subpopulations and smaller social groups is closely related to the series of limestone mountain ranges in the provinces of Ninh Binh, Nam Ha, Hoa Binh, and Thanh Hoa (Nadler et al. 2003, 2004, 2015; Nadler and Brockman 2014).
+The area of occupancy (AOO) for this species prior to 2000 was only about 400 km² but with eradication of several populations the AOO is currently smaller than 300 km² (Nadler 2015).

 Hunting for the purposes of traditional "medicine" is the primary threat facing this species; most of the populations that survive are heavily reduced and fragmented.
-Only the subpopulation at Van Long, with about 50 individuals, is thought likely to survive given the current hunting pressure; however, quarrying for limestone (cement), which is currently taking place there, has affected the ranging behaviour of the animals (T. Nadler pers. comm.).
-The smallest groups are extremely unlikely to survive should the one reproductively active male be taken or killed (Nadler 2004).
-Forest loss is a more minor threat as it occurs in degraded areas.
-A potential threat is the rapid development of tourist facilities adjacent to protected areas, especially around Van Long and Hoa Lu Nature Reserves.
+Only the subpopulation at Van Long, is thought likely to survive given the current hunting pressure; however, quarrying for limestone (cement), which is currently taking place there, has affected the ranging behavior of the animals (Nadler 2004, 2014).
+The smallest populations are extremely unlikely to survive should the one reproductively active male be taken or killed (Nadler 2004).
+Forest loss is a more minor threat as the species occurs in degraded areas.
+A potential threat is the rapid development of tourist facilities adjacent to protected areas.

 Nguyen Van Truong (category and featured image)